Opportunities for Student Research

 Internships in Psychology

 Students may take advantage of the psychology internship program, which offers placements in local hospitals and mental health facilities, preschools, rehabilitation centers, businesses, and research institutes in the Boston area.
 Students receive course credit for their work (PSYC 299: Practicum in Psychology).
+They may also participate in the Summer Internship in Psychology Program.
 Sample placement sites include:

 - Germaine Lawrence (residential treatment center for girls)